-What Action Was Taken?
+What Action was Taken?

 On September 7, 2008, Director of the Federal Housing Finance Agency James Lockhart, Secretary of the Treasury Hank Paulson, and Chairman of the Federal Reserve Ben Bernanke outlined a plan to stabilize the residential mortgage finance market.
-This included: 1) placing both Fannie Mae and Freddie Mac into conservatorship; 2) having the Treasury enter into senior preferred stock purchase agreements with both firms; and 3) establishing two new Treasury-operated liquidity facilities aimed at supporting the residential mortgage market-a mortgage-backed securities purchase facility and a standing credit facility.
+This included: 1) placing both Fannie Mae and Freddie Mac into conservatorship; 2) having the Treasury enter into senior preferred stock purchase agreements with both firms; and 3) establishing two new Treasuryoperated liquidity facilities aimed at supporting the residential mortgage market - a mortgage-backed securities purchase facility and a standing credit facility.
 We discuss these steps in turn.

-By becoming a conservator, the Federal Housing Finance Agency assumed the responsibilities of the directors, officers, and shareholders of both Fannie Mae and Freddie Mac with the purpose of conserving their assets and rehabilitating them into safe-and-sound condition.
-Hence the two institutions would continue as going concerns, carry out their usual market functions, and continue to pay their financial obligations.
+By becoming a conservator, the Federal Housing Finance Agency assumed the responsibilities of the directors, officers and shareholders of both Fannie Mae and Freddie Mac with the purpose of conserving their assets and rehabilitating them into safe-and-sound condition.
+Hence the two institutions would continue as going concerns, carry out their usual market functions and continue to pay their financial obligations.
 The boards of Fannie Mae and Freddie Mac consented to the appointment of the conservator, although the chief executive officers and directors of each firm were then immediately replaced.

-The US Treasury's senior preferred stock purchase agreements sought to ensure that Fannie Mae and Freddie Mac maintained positive net worth going forward.
+The U.S. Treasury's senior preferred stock purchase agreements sought to ensure that Fannie Mae and Freddie Mac maintained positive net worth going forward.
 Under the agreements, if the Federal Housing Finance Agency determines that either institution's liabilities exceed their assets under generally accepted accounting principles (GAAP), the Treasury would contribute cash capital equal to the difference, in exchange for senior preferred stock.
 (Specifically, this preferred stock is senior to the prior existing common and preferred equity of the two firms, but junior to their senior and subordinated debt and mortgage-backed securities.)
-Each agreement was initially for an indefinite term and for up to \$100 billion, although the maximum was raised by subsequent amendments to \$200 billion per enterprise in February 2009, then in December 2009 to an unlimited amount through the year 2012.
+Each agreement was initially for an indefinite term and for up to \$100 billion, although the maximum was raised by subsequent amendments to \$200 billion per enterprise in February 2009, then to an unlimited amount through 2012 in December 2009.
 As we discuss in more detail later, under these agreements the two firms jointly ended up drawing a total of \$187.5 billion over the course of 2008 to 2011.

-The senior preferred stock accrued dividends at 10 percent per year.
-The senior preferred stock purchase agreements also required both Fannie Mae and Freddie Mac to provide the Treasury with: 1) \$1 billion of senior preferred shares; 2) warrants that would allow the purchase of common stock representing 79.9 percent of each institution on a fully diluted basis;6 and 3) a quarterly commitment fee to be determined by the Treasury and the Federal Housing Finance Agency (as conservator) in consultation with the Federal Reserve.7 To date, the Treasury has not exercised the warrants
+(The senior preferred stock accrued dividends at 10 percent per year.)
+The senior preferred stock purchase agreements also required both Fannie Mae and Freddie Mac to provide the Treasury with: 1) \$1 billion of senior preferred shares; 2) warrants that would allow the purchase of common stock representing 79.9 percent of each institution on a fully diluted basis;6 and 3) a quarterly commitment fee to be determined by the Treasury and the Federal Housing Finance Agency (as conservator) in consultation with the Federal Reserve.7 To date, the Treasury has not exercised the

 6 The 79.9 percent ownership stake was selected to avoid the necessity to consolidate the assets and liabilities of Fannie Mae and Freddie Mac onto the government's balance sheet.
 See Swagel (2009, p.
 37).

 7 The senior preferred stock purchase agreements also included various covenants.
-Specifically, Treasury approval is required before: 1) purchasing, redeeming or issuing any capital stock or paying dividends;
+Specifically, Treasury approval is required before: 1) purchasing, redeeming or issuing any capital stock or paying dividends; 2) terminating conservatorship other than in connection with receivership; 3) increasing debt to greater than 110 percent of that outstanding as of June 30, 2008; or 4) acquiring, consolidating, or merging into another entity.

-to purchase common stock.
+warrants to purchase common stock.
 In accordance with the terms of the agreement, Treasury waived the commitment fee each period, and then suspended this provision in 2012.